Locations:

 How often should I get a digital rectal exam?

-Once you’ve discussed the use of DREs with your healthcare provider, they may recommend you get a digital rectal exam as part of your annual physical examination.
-In addition to a DRE, your provider may also recommend prostate-specific antigen (PSA) testing.
+Your healthcare provider may recommend you get a digital rectal exam as part of your annual physical examination.
+In addition to a DRE, your provider may also recommend prostate-specific antigen (PSA) testing as a screening tool for prostate cancer.
 The PSA is a protein in your blood that can also give some information about the health of your prostate.

 Test Details